 1) Charge Factor

-Therefore, the load factor depends on the maximum allowable propagation delay.
-Usually, this load factor is 50 for low frequencies (<1 MHz).
-Of course, the load factor decreases for high frequencies.
+Next, the load factor relates to the maximum allowable propagation delay.
+Usually, this load factor is 50 for low frequencies, under 1 MHz.
+However, this factor decreases at higher frequencies.

-The CMOS output must charge and discharge the parallel combination of each input capacitance.
-Thus, the output switching time increases in proportion to the number of driven loads.
-That is, each load increases the conduction delay of the circuit propagation by three ns.
-Thus, we can conclude that the load factor depends on the maximum allowable propagation delay.
+Additionally, the CMOS output must charge and discharge the total input capacitance.
+Therefore, as more loads are driven, the output switching time increases.
+Each added load raises the conduction delay by three nanoseconds.
+In conclusion, the load factor is crucial and depends on the maximum allowable propagation delay.

 2) Switching Speed

-In a CMOS circuit, the output resistance in the HIGH state is the RON value of the P-MOSFET, which is usually 1 kΩ or less.
-This allows the charging capacitance to be charged faster.
-The switching speed values depend on the supply voltage used, for example, in a 4000 series NAND gate.
-Thus, the propagation time is 50 ns for VDD = 5 V and 25 ns for VDD = 10 V.
+In the HIGH state, the output resistance is based on the RON value of the P-MOSFET.
+This value is usually 1 kΩ or less, which speeds up capacitance charging.
+The switching speed also depends on the supply voltage.
+For instance, in a 4000 series NAND gate, the propagation time is 50 ns at VDD = 5 V and 25 ns at VDD = 10 V.

 3) Power Distribution

-As the switching frequency increases, there will be more of these current increments per second.
-However, the average VDD current consumption will increase.
-Therefore, at high frequencies, it starts to lose some of its advantages over other logic families.
+As switching frequency increases, more current increments occur each second.
+Consequently, the average VDD current rises.
+Thus, at high frequencies, CMOS loses some advantages over other logic families.

 4) Supply Voltage

-However, there are two CMOS series, the HCT and ACT, that are designed to be compatible with TTL circuits and therefore require a +5 volt supply.
+Interestingly, there are two CMOS series: HCT and ACT.
+These series are designed to be compatible with TTL circuits.
+Therefore, they require a +5 volt supply.

 5) Entry Levels

-The HCT and ACT families, which are compatible with TTLs, are designed to have a similarly low input threshold to TTLs.
-As we have seen, this is because the H (high) output does not reach +5 volts in TTL circuits.
+The HCT and ACT families are compatible with TTLs.
+They are designed to have low input thresholds similar to TTLs.
+This design choice is essential because TTL high outputs do not reach +5 volts.

-CMOS inputs are susceptible to permanent damage from static electricity during use.
-Unused inputs should be connected to H or La as appropriate.
+Additionally, CMOS inputs are vulnerable to static electricity damage.
+Therefore, connect any unused inputs to H or La, as appropriate.

 Differences Between CMOS and TTL Families

-- In the production of integrated circuits, bipolar transistors are used for TTL and MOSFET transistors for CMOS technology.
+In integrated circuit production, bipolar transistors are used for TTL.
+In contrast, MOSFET transistors are used for CMOS technology.

 Advantages Over TTL